YottaDB/YDBDoc/MultiLangProgGuide/pythonprogram.rst

 - If :code:`increment` is omitted, a value of 1 is used by default.
 - If :ref:`ydb-incr-s-st-fn` returns an error such as NUMOFLOW, an exception will be raised.
 - Otherwise, it increments the specified node and returns the resulting value.
+- In the event of any other error in the underlying :ref:`ydb-incr-s-st-fn` call, a :code:`YDBError` exception is raised reflecting the underlying YottaDB error code and message.

 If unspecified, the default increment is 1.
 Note that the value of the empty string coerced to an integer is zero, but 1 is a more useful default value for an omitted parameter in this case.